-Employees who report to work late because of severe inclement weather, conditions caused by severe inclement weather or a natural disaster will be allowed up to one (1) hour of paid time (up to two (2) hours for employees who work at the Special Commitment Center [SCC] on McNeil Island).
+Employees who report to work late because of conditions caused by severe inclement weather or a natural disaster will be allowed up to one (1) hour of paid time (up to two (2) hours for employees who work at the Special Commitment Center [SCC] on McNeil Island).
 If the Employer suspects abuse, the Appointing Authority may deny an employee up to one (1) hour (or two (2) hours for SCC employees) of paid time.

 16.3 If the Director or Secretary or designee of an agency determines a state office or work location is non-operational after the work shift has begun, employees will be released for the balance of the day without loss of pay.
-An employee who was unable to report to work because of severe inclement weather, conditions caused by severe inclement weather or a natural disaster and is on leave in accordance with Section 16.2 of this Article, will be compensated for the balance of their work shift remaining after the determination that the state office or work location is non-operational and will not be charged leave for that time.
-An employee who is on approved leave for reasons other than severe inclement weather, conditions caused by severe inclement weather or a natural disaster will not have their leave restored.
+An employee who was unable to report to work due to conditions caused by severe inclement weather or a natural disaster and is on leave in accordance with Section 16.2 of this Article, will be compensated for the balance of their work shift remaining after the determination that the state office or work location is non-operational and will not be charged leave for that time.
+An employee who is on approved leave for reasons other than conditions caused by severe inclement weather or a natural disaster will not have their leave restored.